mav-rik/not-sap/README.md

 # notsap

-`notsap` is a TypeScript-first toolchain for building SAP Fiori-ready experiences without the weight of SAPUI5.
-It pairs a modern OData client with a Vue 3 UI kit so teams can ship fast, maintainable enterprise apps that still deploy to launchpad or run standalone.
+A TypeScript toolchain for building SAP Fiori apps with modern web development.
+Combines a type-safe OData client with Vue 3 components.

 **[Demo Application →](https://github.com/mav-rik/not-sap-demo)**

-## Why We Built This
+## Motivation

-- Traditional SAPUI5 stacks impose heavy runtimes, sluggish boot times, and visual rigidity that slow product delivery.
+SAP's Fiori concept, smart controls, and OData architecture are solid ideas.
+But customizing SAPUI5 apps often means reverse-engineering the framework to add simple features like a toolbar button or custom filter behavior.
+What should be straightforward becomes hours of debugging.

-- Lack of pervasive type safety makes large apps fragile and raises the cost of change.
+After 10+ years working with SAPUI5, I experimented with Vue in SAP environments.
+The difference was immediate — smoother UX, easier customization, and users who didn't want to go back.
+When they asked "Is this SAP?", the answer became: "No, it's not SAP."

-- We want developer experience on par with modern web tooling while staying compatible with SAP backends and launchpad distribution.
+That phrase — "not SAP" — became shorthand for better UX and DX.
+This project focuses on **developer experience first** — so developers can focus on **user experience** without fighting the framework.

-## What’s Inside
+## What's Inside

-- `notsapodata` — type-safe OData v2/v4 client, metadata utilities, and a Vite plugin that generates strongly typed service models.
+**`notsapodata`** — OData v2/v4 client with type generation from metadata.
 See [packages/odata/README.md](./packages/odata/README.md).

 <p align="center">
   <img src="https://raw.githubusercontent.com/mav-rik/not-sap/main/docs/odata-query.gif" alt="Not SAP"/>
 </p>

-- `notsapui` — Vue 3 smart components powered by generated metadata, including smart tables, record dialogs, and F4 helpers.
+**`notsapui`** — Vue 3 smart components including tables, dialogs, and filters.
 See [packages/ui/README.md](./packages/ui/README.md).

 <p align="center">
   <img src="https://raw.githubusercontent.com/mav-rik/not-sap/main/docs/notsapui-table.webp" alt="Not SAP"/>